DejavuForensics/Ransomware/README.md

 -	start the wscript.exe file, which can indicate a payload download-based script (package body);
 -	generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

-######	Features related to antivirus.
-Checks if the file being investigated tries to:

--	check for registry keys, in regedit, for Chinese antivirus.

 ######	Features related to Ransomware (type of malware that by means of encryption, leaves the victim's files unusable, then request a redemption in exchange for the normal use later of the user's files, a redemption usually paid in a non-traceable way, such as bitcoins).

 -	Check whether the monitored file tries to show, generate, or is an hta file (HTML Application), common extension type in situations involving ransomware.